 Mobile Panic Buttons for Security

 The latest security innovation is a panic button that you can carry with you.
-The POM mobile panic button attaches to your keychain and provides instant emergency notification.
-The POM button and service enhances your organization’s security.
+The mobile panic button attaches to your keychain and provides instant emergency notification.
+The button and service enhances your organization’s security.

 Instead of mounting buttons around the campus, you can have a panic button that travels with you.
-Whether you are in a school building, on the campus, inside a corporation, or work in a hospital, you can utilize the POM mobile panic button.
+Whether you are in a school building, on the campus, inside a corporation, or work in a hospital, you can utilize the mobile panic button.
 The ability to provide a very quick notification allows the school administration or hospital staff to quickly respond to medical emergencies, fire, active shooters, or any other emergency.

 The silent-alert capability provides a measured response.
 The silent alarm capability allows you to make a call to the emergency responder without making any noise.
-The responder can listen through the POM and then decide what action to take.
+The responder can listen through the button and then decide what action to take.
 For example, this silent alert can be used by a teacher in a school.
 The call to the administration office can determine whether it’s an aggressive student, an active shooter, or a medical emergency.
-The POM provides an open telephone call to the security center so they can analyze the situation by listening to the conversation.
+The button provides an open telephone call to the security center so they can analyze the situation by listening to the conversation.